erikvanbrakel/OpenSourcePolicy/OSS-Policy.md

   3. in the context of your contribution you are required to enter into a contributor license agreement (granting rights to your contribution to someone else than you or eVision);

-  4. the source code and contributions of such projectare publicly available; and
+  4. the source code and contributions of such project are publicly available; and

   5. such non-eVision OSS project does not compete with eVision’s business.

-2. You may perform contributions to Non-eVision OSS used within eVision software during working hours only when it is in eVision material benefit and fulfills the requirements set out under clause 1 above (for example, fixing a bug or contributing a feature that eVision software will benefit from).
+2. You may perform contributions to Non-eVision OSS used within eVision software during working hours only when they are of material benefit to eVision and fulfill the requirements set out under clause 1 above (for example, fixing a bug or contributing a feature that eVision software will benefit from).

-3. You may not perform any contributions using infringing code or code licensed under prohibited OSS terms as a part of eVision OSS code.
+3. You may not perform any contributions using infringing code or code licensed under prohibited OSS terms as part of eVision OSS code.

 4. You may perform contributions to Non-eVision OSS outside of working hours.